google/stenographer/INSTALL.md

 User/Group Setup
 ----------------

-We set up a single system group `stenographer`, and a system user `stenographer` with the former as its primary group.
+We set up a single system group `stenographer`, and a system user `stenographer`.

 ### Group `stenographer` ###